Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Message Passing in Event Graphs

 We use the equivalency of time-respecting path isomorphism to static isomorphism on the augmented event graph to derive a message-passing GNN architecture for temporal graphs and characterize its expressive power.
 Note that the augmented event graph is directed, even if the underlying temporal graph is undirected.
-Edge directions are crucial because they represent the arrow of time, which is why we use the directed GNN Dir-GNN~\cite{Rossi23}.
-It iteratively computes embeddings~$f^{(t)}(v)$ for each node~$v$ at layer~$k$.
-This is done by aggregating embeddings of its neighbors at layer~$k-1$, using the function~$\aggrIn{t}$ for incoming neighbors and~$\aggrOut{t}$ for outgoing neighbors.
-A function~$\com{t}$ combines these with the previous embedding of~$v$ to a new embedding.
+Edge directions are crucial because they represent the arrow of time, which is why we use the directed GNN Dir-GNN~\citep{Rossi23}.
+It iteratively computes embeddings~$f^{(k)}(v)$ for each node~$v$ at layer~$k$.
+This is done by aggregating embeddings of its neighbors at layer~$k-1$, using ~$\aggrIn{k}$ for incoming neighbors and~$\aggrOut{k}$ for outgoing neighbors.
+A function~$\com{k}$ combines these with the previous embedding of~$v$ to a new embedding.
 Formally, we have

-The combination and aggregation functions~$\com{t}$, $\aggrIn{t}$ and~$\aggrOut{t}$ are learnable.
+where~$\com{k}$, $\aggrIn{k}$ and~$\aggrOut{k}$ are learnable.
 The initial node embeddings are obtained by applying an injective encoding function~$\enc$ to the node labels.
-To obtain a final representation of the entire graph, the embeddings~$f^{(k)}(v)$ of all nodes~$v$ on the final layer~$k$ are combined using an injective readout function.
+To obtain a representation of the entire graph, we combine embeddings~$f^{(k)}(v)$ of all nodes~$v$ in final layer~$k$ with an injective readout function.

 Our proposed GNN architecture simply applies Dir-GNNs to the augmented event graph.
 By using the augmented event graph, this approach is specifically tailored towards detecting time-respecting path isomorphism.
 We give an informal analysis of its expressive power (further details in~\Cref{app:wl-mp-aug}): A model~$M_1$ is \emph{at least as expressive} as another model~$M_2$ if~$M_1$ distinguishes all node pairs that are distinguished by~$M_2$.
 If the reverse is also true, they are \emph{equally as expressive}.
-Otherwise, $M_1$ is \emph{strictly more expressive}.
-Rossi et al.~\cite{Rossi23} prove that if $\com{t}$, $ \aggrIn{t}$ and $ \aggrOut{t}$ are injective, Dir-GNN has the same expressive power as a directed version of the 1-WL test, called D-WL.
-Furthermore, both are strictly more expressive than undirected 1-WL and GNNs, i.e., there are graphs in which Dir-GNNs and D-WL distinguish more nodes than 1-WL and GNNs.
+Otherwise, $M_1$ is \emph{strictly more expressive}. ~\citet{Rossi23} prove that if $\com{k}$, $ \aggrIn{k}$ and $ \aggrOut{k}$ are injective, Dir-GNN has the same expressive power as a directed version of the 1-WL test, called D-WL.
+Both are strictly more expressive than undirected 1-WL and GNNs, i.e., there are graphs in which Dir-GNNs and D-WL distinguish more nodes than 1-WL and GNNs.